NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 #### Pros
 * Accurate Snapshots: the states of remote objects are correct, since they come directly from the received server snapshots.
-* Lag Compensation: you can have perfect server-authoritative hit-detection using Lag Compensation for clients since what the clients see is what actually happened, without mispredictions.
+* Lag Compensation: you can have perfect server-authoritative hit-detection using lag compensation for clients since what the clients see is what actually happened, without mispredictions.
 * Low CPU Overhead: since you only simulate the local player, CPU performance will be better.

 #### Cons
-* Weak Player-to-Player Interactions: usually the best approach is to disable collision between players.
+* Weak Player-to-Player Interactions: usually the best approach is to disable collisions between players.
 * Desync with Local Timeline: the local player is out-of-sync with remote players.

 ### With Proxy/Remote Prediction